- Is the Humane Society of Memphis & Shelby County the same thing as Memphis Animal Services?

 The Humane Society of Memphis & Shelby County never euthanizes an animal for time or space reasons.
 We only euthanize for medical or behavior reasons, such as when an animal is too injured or sick to survive and still maintain a good quality of life, or if an animal’s aggressive behavior shows him/her to be a danger to people, other animals, or himself.

-How do I adopt an animal from you, and how do you decide who to adopt an animal to?
+- How do I adopt an animal from you, and how are adoption decisions made?

 If you have pets or have had pets recently, we will need the name and contact information of your vet.
 We will contact your vet to ensure that your pets are up-to-date on vaccinations, well cared for, and spayed/neutered.
 We require all adopters to have other pets in the home (even outdoor pets) be vaccinated and spayed or neutered.